Eugène-François Vidocq: Theatre

 Vidocq was a friend of the theater.
 During his lifetime, the Boulevard du Crime, a road with several theatres that regularly presented crime stories in the form of melodramas, was quite popular.
 One of these theatres was the Théâtre de l'Ambigu-Comique, which was sponsored by Vidocq to a great extent.
 According to the biographer James Morton, Vidocq also submitted a play, but it was never produced.
 He also had plans to dabble in play acting but never carried them out.

 Not only were many of Vidocq's paramours actresses, but many of his friends and acquaintances were also from the theatre scene.
-Among them was the famous actor Frédérick Lemaître, who among other things played the main role in Balzac's Vautrin, a play which debuted on 14 March 1840 at Théâtre de la Porte Saint-Martin after numerous problems with censorship.
+Among them was the famous actor Frédérick Lemaître, who, among other things, played the main role in Balzac's Vautrin, a play which debuted on 14 March 1840 at Théâtre de la Porte Saint-Martin after numerous problems with censorship.
 Lemaître tried to adapt his appearance to that of Vidocq, on whom the character Vautrin was based.
 At the premiere, there were commotions because the wig Lemaître had used was also similar to the one of King Louis-Philippe.
-The play was banned by the French interior minister after that and not performed again.
+The play was banned by the French interior minister after that and was not performed again.

 It was not only plays inspired by Vidocq that were shown in the theatre.
-His one life story also made it on stage several times, usually with his memoirs as a literary template.
+His life story also made it on stage several times, usually with his memoirs as a literary template.
 Especially in England, there was great enthusiasm for Vidocq.
 The memoirs had been rapidly translated into English, and a few months later, on 6 July 1829, the premiere of Vidocq!
 The French Police Spy was held at Surrey Theatre in the London Borough of Lambeth.
 The melodrama in two acts, produced by Robert William Elliston, was penned by Douglas William Jerrold, and the main character was played by TP Cooke.
 Although the critics, among them one from The Times, were quite positive, the play was performed only nine times in the first month and then dropped.

 In December 1860, some years after Vidocq's death, another play about him, written by F. Marchant, was presented in Britannia Theatre in Hoxton under the title Vidocq or The French Jonathan Wild.
 It was included in the theatre program for only one week.

 In 1909, Émile Bergerat wrote the melodrama Vidocq, empereur des policiers in five acts and seven scenes.
 The producers Hertz and Coquelin rejected it, but Bergerat sued them successfully for 8,000 francs in damages.
 The play debuted in 1910 in Théâtre Sarah Bernhardt.
 Jean Kemm, who years later would also participate in a movie about Vidocq, took over the lead role.